 The orbit reduction of a Hamiltonian system is an alternative approach to symplectic reduction given by Marle \cite{ma76} and Kazhdan, Kostant and Sternberg \cite{kakost78}, which is different from the Marsden-Weinstein reduction.
 We note that the regular reduced symplectic spaces $((T^\ast Q)_{\mathcal{O}_\mu},\omega_{\mathcal{O}_\mu})$ and $((T^\ast Q)_\mu,\omega_\mu), $ of the regular orbit reduced Hamiltonian system and the regular point reduced Hamiltonian system, are different, and the symplectic forms on the reduced spaces, given by (6.2) for the regular orbit reduced Hamiltonian system and given by (6.1) for the regular point reduced Hamiltonian system, are also different.
 Thus, the assumption conditions for the regular orbit reduction case are not same as that for the regular point reduction case.\\

-In the following we consider the RCH system with symmetry and momentum map, and give the RoCH-equivalence for the regular orbit reducible RCH system, and prove the regular orbit reduction theorem.
-Denote $X_{(T^\ast Q,G,\omega,H,F,u)}$ the dynamical vector field of the regular orbit reducible RCH system $(T^\ast Q, G,\omega, H,F,W)$ with a control law $u$, and assume that it can be expressed by
+In the following we consider the RCH system with symmetry and momentum map, and give the RoCH-equivalence for the regular orbit reducible RCH systems, and prove the regular orbit reduction theorem.
+Denote by $X_{(T^\ast Q,G,\omega,H,F,u)}$ the dynamical vector field of the regular orbit reducible RCH system $(T^\ast Q, G,\omega, H,F,W)$ with a control law $u$, and assume that it can be expressed by